Coronavirus Toll At 1000 GMT Monday - UrduPoint

 Coronavirus Toll At 1000 GMT Monday

-At least 158,221,430 cases of coronavirus have been registered.
-The vast majority have recovered, though some people have continued to experience symptoms weeks or even months later.
+At least 162,941,730 cases of coronavirus have been registered.
+The vast majority have recovered, though some have continued to experience symptoms weeks or even months later.

 These figures are based on daily tolls provided by health authorities in each country and exclude later re-evaluations by statistical organisations, as has happened in Russia, Spain and Britain.

-Based on latest reports, the countries with the most new fatalities were India with 3,754 new deaths, followed by Brazil with 1,024 and Colombia with 495.
+Based on latest reports, the countries with the most new deaths were India with 4,106, followed by Brazil with 1,036 and Colombia with 520.

-The country with the highest number of deaths compared to its population is Hungary with 295 fatalities per 100,000 inhabitants, followed by the Czech Republic with 277, Bosnia-Herzegovina with 268, Montenegro 245 and the Republic of North Macedonia 244.
+The country with the highest number of deaths compared to its population is Hungary with 302 fatalities per 100,000 inhabitants, followed by the Czech Republic with 279, Bosnia-Herzegovina with 274, the Republic of North Macedonia 250 and Montenegro 249.

 Since the start of the pandemic, the number of tests conducted has greatly increased while testing and reporting techniques have improved, leading to a rise in reported cases.